khalid-hussain/shaheen/chap9.md

 gates won't stop you from getting here but let me assure you that you won't be able to leave through the same path you entered."

-A dumbfounded Moosa was staring at Abu Abdullah.
+A dumbfounded Musa was staring at Abu Abdullah.
 The very Abu Abdullah whom he had spent his childhood with.
 He had taught him to mount a horse, play with a sword and lance.
 He was baffled what wrong he had committed.
 In the morning, Abu Abdullah had personally called him and ordered him to recruit volunteers